Roth 401k or Traditional 401k?

-The 401(k) plan is the cornerstone to retirement.
+The 401k plan is the cornerstone to retirement.
 Gone are the days of big company and school district annual pensions and generous social security benefits.
-It’s now up to the individual to plan and save for their entire retirement and all the expenses that go with it.
-Luckily, a Roth 401(k) or Traditional 401(k) is a fantastic tool that you can use to save for your retirement and goals.
-However, there is a lot to understand about how they work and how to use the 401(k) for your best outcome.
+It’s now up to you to plan and save for retirement.
+In addition to all the expenses that go with it.
+Luckily, a Roth 401k or Traditional 401k is a fantastic tool.
+One of the best that you can use to save for your retirement and goals.
+However, there is a lot to understand about how they work and how to use the 401k for your best outcome.

-The purpose of the 401(k) plan is to save for retirement.
-Currently (as of 2019), an employee can contribute $19,000 of their own money to their account and an additional $6,000 if they are over 50 years old per year.
-Your company can match or add to the 401(k) plans.
-The total plan can add up to $56,000 or $62,000 (if 50) per year in 2019.
-Some plans also allow for you to contribute to a Roth 401(K), and many people wonder if this may be a better option for them.
-This blog will help explain the key differences between a Roth 401(k) or Traditional 401(k) so you can make a confident decision for your financial plan.
+The purpose of the 401k plan is to save for retirement.
+Currently (as of 2024), an employee can contribute $23,000 of their own money to their account and an additional $7,500 if they are over 50 years old per year.
+Some plans also allow for you to contribute to a Roth 401k.
+Many people wonder if this may be a better option for them.
+We’ll explore the key differences between a Roth 401k or a Traditional 401k so you can make a confident decision.

-The Roth 401(k) is a relatively new concept.
+The Roth 401k is a relatively new concept.
 It was introduced in 2001 for the purpose of allowing employees to take taxes now and forever shield the gains from tax.
-Many people see the benefits of contributing to the Roth 401(k) but are hesitant as to whether the traditional tax deferred 401(k) will still be better for them because of its favorable tax deferral.
-When you elect to contribute to the Roth 401(k), you can use your entire employee contribution of $19,000 (plus $6,000 if over 50) to your account each year.
+Many people see the benefits of contributing to the Roth 401k.
+However, some are hesitant as to whether the traditional tax-deferred 401k will still be better for them because of its favorable tax deferral.

-The money you add to the Roth is still considered income to you and you will be taxed on that amount.
-Once your savings in the account have been taxed at your regular income level, it will grow tax-free and when you take money out of it, that will also be tax free.
+The money you add to the Roth is still considered income.
+You will be taxed on that amount.
+Once your savings in the account have been taxed at your regular income level, it will grow tax-free.
+Then, when you take money out of it, that will also be tax-free.

-This is a great option if you do not want to pay extra tax in your retirement or if you are in a lower tax bracket than you expect to be in the future.
+This is a great option if you do not want to pay extra tax in your retirement.
+Also, good if you are in a lower tax bracket than you expect to be in the future.

-Having this option will allow you to growth your money and not have to worry about paying extra taxes.
+Having this option will allow you to grow your money .
+Addtionally, you will not have to worry about paying extra taxes.
 It is important to note that your employer does NOT match your contribution on a Roth basis if you do.
 They will continue to match your contribution, but it will only be in traditional tax-deferred dollars.

 Let’s say your company matches you 3% of your salary.
-If you are in the plan and make $100,000, you will be contributing $3,000 each year into your Roth 401(k).
-Plus, your company will contribute $3,000 to the traditional 401(k).
-They will be in the same account, but will be accounted separately by the administrator of the company 401(k) plan.
-When you are deciding, if you can afford to do the Roth 401(k), you absolutely should.
+If you are in the plan and make $100,000, you will be contributing $3,000 each year into your Roth 401k.
+Plus, your company will contribute $3,000 to the traditional 401k.
+They will be in the same account but will be accounted for separately by the administrator of the company 401k plan.
+When you are deciding, if you can afford to do the Roth 401k, you absolutely should.

-The traditional 401(k) allows an employee to defer their income of what they contribute.
-That means if you made $100,000 and decided to contribute $25,000 to your 401(k), you will only have to report $75,000 to the IRS in that year because you “deferred” your income into the account.
+The traditional 401k allows an employee to defer their income of what they contribute.
+That means if you made $100,000 and decided to contribute $25,000 to your 401k, you will only have to report $75,000 to the IRS.
+This is because you “deferred” your income into the account.
 Once you retire and withdraw that money, you will have to pay the income that you “realized” at the tax rate you are at when you withdraw.

-The traditional 401(k) is best for if your cash flow is tight.
+The traditional 401k is best if your cash flow is tight.
 It is extremely important to save for your retirement.
 You should always save 10% or more of your salary as a rule of thumb.
 When you save on taxes, you will be saving yourself money.

-Here is an example that will illustrate how your contributions of $20,000 effect your cash flow.
+Here is an example that will illustrate how your contributions of $20,000 affect your cash flow.

 Which one is best for me?

 You are weighing now versus later.
-If you are just starting out in your career and are in the lower tax brackets you should contribute to the Roth 401(k).
+If you are just starting out in your career and are in the lower tax brackets you should contribute to the Roth 401k.
 At the end of the year, you will have a bigger tax bill from Uncle Sam because you recognized all of your Roth contributions.
 Have no fear!
-Your Roth retirement account will grow tax-free all the way up until you retire, and all the gains that you have made throughout those years will be tax free as well!
+Your Roth retirement account will grow tax-free all the way up until you retire.
+Plus, all the gains that you have made throughout those years will be tax-free as well!

-If you have a good handle on your cash flow, you should contribute to the Roth 401(k).
-If cash flow is an issue and you want to save for retirement you can use the traditional 401(k) to lower your tax bill.
+If you have a good handle on your cash flow, you should contribute to the Roth 401k.
+If cash flow is an issue you can use the traditional 401k to lower your tax bill.
 You get to defer that income and save it in a tax-deferred account that will grow.
 Once you take money out of the account, you will have to pay income tax on it.
-However, this can be quite advantageous if you are in the top of your career and at the higher tax brackets.
+This can be quite advantageous if you are at the top of your career and at the higher tax brackets.
 If you believe that you will be in a lower bracket when you retire, the traditional is your best bet.

 The Backdoor Roth IRA

-The Backdoor Roth IRA allows a person to continue to defer their income through their 401(k), but also contribute $6,000 (plus $1,000 if over 50) per spouse into a Roth IRA.
-A married couple can contribute up to $14,000 each year into Roth IRA’s.
-If this planning technique if done for 5 – 10 years before retiring, this would give a retiring couple a substantial tax-free account.
+The Backdoor Roth IRA allows a person to continue to defer their income through their 401k, but also contribute $6,000 (plus $1,000 if over 50) per spouse into a Roth IRA.
+A married couple can contribute up to $14,000 each year to Roth IRAs.
+If this planning technique is done for 5 – 10 years before retiring, this would give a retiring couple a substantial tax-free account.

-As an example, if a married couple were to contribute the max amount of $14,000 for 10 years, and assuming a yearly return of 8%, they would have $202,811.87 of assets that would never be taxed again!
+As an example, if a married couple were to contribute the max amount of $14,000 for 10 years.
+Assuming a yearly return of 8%, they would have $202,811.87 of assets that would never be taxed again!
 The benefit of a Roth is also that there are no Required Minimum Distributions as there are with a traditional account.
-If a married couple paired the backdoor Roth IRA with the 401(k) plan, they would have an effective diversification of their tax accounts, which would be very helpful in retirement.
+If a married couple paired the backdoor Roth IRA with the 401k plan, they would have an effective diversification of their tax accounts, which would be very helpful in retirement.

-This is a complex planning strategy, it is important to work with a financial advisor that understands your objectives and will help you leverage your current situation to help you meet your expectations.
+This is a complex planning strategy.
+It is important to work with a financial advisor who understands your objectives and will help you leverage your current situation to help you meet your expectations.

 The Bottom Line

-If you can stomach the tighter cash flow and you are suspecting that you may be in a higher tax bracket, the 401(k) Roth is best for you.
-If you are tight on cash flow and could use the extra dollars while also saving for your retirement, the traditional 401(k) is for you.
-Also, if you suspect to be in a lower tax bracket in the future when you take out money, the traditional 401(k) is what you should choose.
+If you can stomach the tighter cash flow and you suspect that you may be in a higher tax bracket, the 401k Roth is best for you.
+If you are tight on cash flow and could use the extra money while also saving for your retirement, the traditional 401k is for you.
+Also, if you suspect to be in a lower tax bracket in the future when you take out money, the traditional 401k is what you should choose.

-The Backdoor Roth IRA is a planning process for people that wish to save in a traditional 401(k) to take advantage of the tax deduction, but also want to grow a Roth IRA that will never be taxed.
-Using this mechanism, a single person could add $62,000 into a traditional 401(k) and $7,000 into a Roth IRA.
+The Backdoor Roth IRA is great for people who wish to save in a traditional 401k to take advantage of the tax deduction, but also want to grow a Roth IRA that will never be taxed.
+Using this mechanism, a single person could add $62,000 into a traditional 401k and $7,000 into a Roth IRA.